Canon 60D vs G1X Mark III

 Studio photographers will appreciate that the Canon 60D (unlike the G1X Mark III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G1X Mark III is a recent model that features in the current product line-up of Canon.
-In contrast, the 60D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 60D better than the Canon G1 X Mark III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.